This site works best on modern browsers. Please update your browser to microsoft edge for a better experience.

 Current alerts

-Stay updated on local measles activity in your area: Measles public exposure sites in Victoria.
+There has been local spread of measles linked to travel, including at Melbourne Airport and on international flights.
+Stay up to date on local measles activity in your area: Measles public exposure sites in Victoria.

 Contact